reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 "to"   : "Agente Hyperty URL",
 "body" : { "resource" : "<ObjectURL>" }
 ```

+ In case a timeout is received for sent delete messages, it means the agent is offline and the delete message is stored in the `pendingCancels` Collection.

 `status: "closed"`: Checks if ticket belongs to user, change its status to closed and update collection.